Invariants for critical dimension groups and permutation-Hermite equivalence

 A special class of critical dimension groups, called {\it basic\/} in [BeH], is relatively easy to classify.
 Let $\brcs{e_i}$ be the standard basis of $\Z^n \subset \R^n$, and let $\alpha= (\alpha_1, \dots, \alpha_n) \in \R^n$ be such that the set $\brcs{1, \alpha_1, \dots, \alpha_n}$ is linearly independent over the rationals.
 Set $G$ to be the subgroup of $\R^n$ generated by $\brcs{e_i}_{i=1}^n \cup \brcs{\sum \alpha_i e_i}$.
 This is automatically dense in $\R^n$, and as an ordered group is critical.
 We call a critical group {\it basic\/} if it is order-isomorphic to $G$ for some choice of $\alpha$ (the rational linear independence is necessary and sufficient for $G$ to be dense).

 All critical groups of rank two (that is, $n=1$) are automatically basic, but this fails drastically when $n > 1$, as we will see.
-However, if we fix $n$, and consider classification of basic critical groups of rank $n+1$, then the role of PSL$(2, \Z)$ is performed by the much more elementary group, the semidirect product $\Z^n \times_{\Theta}(S_n \times \brcs{\pm1})$ (with obvious actions of the symmetric group and $\pm 1$).
+However, if we fix $n$, and consider classification of basic critical groups of rank $n+1$, then the role of PSL$(2, \Z)$ is performed by the much more elementary group, the semidirect product $\Z^n \times_{\Theta}(S_n \times \brcs{\pm1})$ (the action of the symmetric group and $\pm 1$ is the obvious one).

 Basic critical groups are easily characterized in terms of ugly sets of pure traces, with an extra condition.
 This suggests a potentially larger class of critical groups, characterized entirely in terms of ugly sets of pure traces.
 These are given by the following construction.
 Let $A$ be a rank $n$ subgroup of $\Z^n$, and let $G$ be the subgroup of $\R^n$ generated by $A$ and $\alpha$ (same $\alpha$ as above); this will automatically be critical, and we call a critical {\it almost basic\/} if it is order isomorphic to such a choice of $A$ and $\alpha$.